Planning interventions in a controlled pandemic: the COVID-19 case: Epidemic control

-The evolution of the population which gets vaccinated requires the addition of a few more compartments with respect to those introduced in sec. \ref{subsec:model}: Let $V_{r,p}^{\textrm{1m}}(t)$ be the number of people in class $(r,p)$ who have received just the first dose, which is already effective against the virus (i.e., they can no longer be infected).
+Vaccinations require the addition of a few more compartments: Let $V_{r,p}^{\textrm{1m}}(t)$ be the number of people in class $(r,p)$ who have received just the first dose, which is already effective against the virus, i.e., they can no longer be infected.
 Let $V_{r,p}^{\textrm{1s}}(t)$ be the number of people in class $(r,p)$ still susceptible after receiving just the first dose.
-Let $V_{r,p}^{\textrm{2m}}(t)$ be the number of people in class $(r,p)$ who have received both doses, and are immune.
-At last, let $V_{r,p}^{\textrm{2s}}(t)$ be the number of people in class $(r,p)$ who have received both doses, but are still susceptible.
+Let $V_{r,p}^{\textrm{2m}}(t)$ be the number of people in class $(r,p)$ who have received both doses and are immune.
+At last, let $V_{r,p}^{\textrm{2s}}(t)$ be the number of people in class $(r,p)$ who have received both doses but are still susceptible.
 Due to strict prioritization among classes, a given class $(r,p)$ receives the first dose at full rate $\xi$ only within a specific time window: $[\mathcal{T}^{\min}_{r,p},\mathcal{T}^{\max}_{r,p}]$ (to be specified later):